 Choosing a Diet

 With so many different types of diets, it can be a bit confusing, but mostly they all create a calorie deficit.
 What worked for someone else might not work for you.
-My advice, pick what works for you.
-For me, that was a Keto diet with extended fasting.
+My advice, pick what works for you and give your body what it needs to be healthy.

 As with so many things, there are trade-offs to any dieting strategy.
-I choose keto to help manage my biggest weakness—hunger.
-The compromise was the inability to complete high-intensity intervals.
+I choose a low-carb diet at first to help manage my biggest weakness—hunger.
+The compromise was the inability to complete high-intensity intervals consistently.
 Gradually, I transitioned my diet to include more carbohydrates to increase performance.
 While you don’t want to change your diet weekly, you do need to be flexible.
 Align your food choices with your goals.

 Keep a Journal